1. Home

 We love the chunky new look, and for the second-generation C3 Aircross, there are two very important changes.
 For one thing, it's available as an all-electric e-C3 Aircross for the first time, and for another, it'll be possible to spec a third row of seats, finally giving the Dacia Jogger a firm rival in the cheap seven-seater stakes.

 The family car is the automotive all-rounder.
-Good to drive, spacious and economical, a good family car should be easy to use and comfortable for long and short journeys.
+Good to drive, spacious and economical, a good family car should be easy to use and comfortable for both long and short journeys.
 You should also get a large boot that’s wide enough to carry a pushchair and all of your family’s travel essentials.